Electronics & Electrical Engineering with Communications

 According to the statistics updated on 20th May 2019, 74.9% of students at Glasgow College, UESTC will undertake further study abroad, and 14.3% of students will pursue a master’s degree in Mainland China.
 Currently, our first graduates have received offers from most world-famous universities, including MIT, Cornell University, Columbia University, University of Michigan at Ann Arbor, Duke University, University of Pennsylvania, University of California at Los Angeles, University of California at San Diego, Carnegie Mellon University, Imperial College London, University College London, Melbourne University and University of Glasgow.
 Graduates from Glasgow College, UESTC are highly sought after by employers in China.
 Those in employment have found jobs in HUAWEI, China Unicom, Air China and other institutions.

 All current University of Glasgow single and joint honours degrees with Electronics are accredited by The Institution of Engineering and Technology (previously known as the Institution of Electrical Engineers).
-For the Glasgow College, UESTC joint programmes, it is our intention to seek accreditation at the first allowable opportunity.
+For the Glasgow College UESTC, EEE with Information Engineering Programme is accredited and, it is our intention to seek accreditation at the first allowable opportunity for the remaining programmes.